Tarsha Whitmore Pops Out Of Bikini In Bathroom Selfie

 Everyone loves a bathroom selfie.

 A geo-tag points towards Whitmore’s Los Angeles location.
 She appears to have been in the Californian city for over a week.
 Not surprisingly for a rising model, a Coachella attendance has been made.
 While the annual music festival has generated the usual celebrity turnout this year, it has likewise proven a hub for lesser-known Instagram models.
-Italian model, Valentina Fradegrada showed her face.
-Likewise, Sofia Jamora.
+Italian model, Valentina Fradegrada showed her face, as did Sofia Jamora.

-Comments are giving today’s selfie the thumbs-up.
-They come from Tarsha’s largely-male fanbase, although the odd female face does pop up.
+Commenters are giving today’s selfie the thumbs-up.
+They come from Tarsha’s largely-male fanbase, although the occassional female face does pop up.
 Fellow model and fitness trainer, Allie Auton commented with what appears to be envy.

 “fun fact – I tried this too but I’m too short so could only see half of me ps you looking stunning as per usual”